 The Mayo Clinic Alix School of Medicine and the University of Arizona College of Medicine Phoenix are both located in Phoenix, the University of Arizona College of Medicine Tucson is located in Tucson, the Arizona College of Osteopathic Medicine (AZCOM) is located in Glendale, and the A.T.
 Still University School of Osteopathic Medicine (ATSU-SOMA) is located in Mesa.

-Phoenix, Mesa, and Tucson are all relatively close.
-Phoenix and Tucson are 1 hour and 45 minutes away from each other, and Mesa is only 26 minutes away from Phoenix and under 2 hours away from Tucson.
-Glendale, on the other hand, is 5 hours and 47 minutes from Phoenix, and 7 hours and 23 minutes from Tucson.
+Phoenix, Mesa, Glendale, and Tucson are all relatively close to each other.
+Phoenix and Tucson are approximately 1 hour and 45 minutes apart, and Mesa is only 26 minutes away from Phoenix and under 2 hours away from Tucson.
+Glendale is 20 minutes from Phoenix and 2 hours from Tucson.

 Phoenix is the capital of Arizona and its most populous city at 1.644 million as of 2022.
 It’s also the 5th largest city in the US.
 Tucson has a population of 546,574, Glendale has a population of 252,136, and Mesa has a population of 512,498 as of 2022.
-Each city is surrounded by natural beauty and offers a number of outdoor activities, such as hiking and white water rafting.
+Each city is surrounded by natural beauty and offers a variety of outdoor activities, including hiking and white-water rafting.

 How Much Is Medical School Tuition in Arizona?